ksu-cs-textbooks/cis580/content/16-models/04-skeletal-animation.md

     model.CopyAbsoluteBoneTransformsTo(transforms);
 ```

-This method walks down the skeleton, concactenating the parent transforms with those of the children bones.
+This method walks down the skeleton, concatenating the parent transforms with those of the children bones.
 Thus, the transformation matrices in the `transforms` array after this point are the final transformation that will be applied to the mesh in question.

 Then, instead of simply invoking `model.draw()`, we'll iterate over each mesh, applying its bone transform manually: